-It is an action RPG with a gripping storyline, excellent writing, memorable characters, and deep lore, and it is precisely these things that make it such a standout title, despite the spotty combat and the plethora of bugs that plagued it at launch and were only fixed by fans years after the game’s initial release.
+It is an action RPG with a gripping storyline, excellent writing, memorable characters, and deep lore, and it is precisely these things that make it such an oustanding title, despite the spotty combat and the plethora of bugs that plagued it at launch and were only fixed by fans years after the game’s initial release.

-Now, if you’ve finished Bloodlines and don’t know where to go next, read on, as we’ll be listing some similar games that can help keep you occupied until Bloodlines 2 drops in 2021.
+Now, if you’ve finished Bloodlines and don’t know where to go next, read on, as we’ll be listing some similar games that can help keep you occupied until the release of Bloodlines 2.

 Table of ContentsShow

 Release Date: August 23, 2011